frickelzeugs/FingerprintDoorbell/README.md

 ## Configure MQTT connection
 todo

+## Firmware Update
+If you've managed to walk the bumpy path of flashing the firmware on the ESP32 for the first time, be calmed: every further firmware update will be a piece of cake.
+FingerprintDoorbell is using the Library Elegant OTA to make this as handy as possible.
+You don't even have to pull out the micro controller of the wall and connect it to your computer by USB, because the "OTA" in "Elegant OTA" is for Over-the-air updates.
+All you need to do is to go on the settings page of the WebUI and hit "Firmware update".
+In the following Dialog you have to upload two files
+- firmware.bin for the "Firmware" radio button
+- spiffs.bin for the "Filesystem" radio button
+Done.
+Reboot your system to get the new firmware live.

 # FAQ
 ## What does the different colors/blinking styles of the LED ring mean?
 |LED ring color| sequence | Meaning |